estallio/tiss-registration-bot/README.md

 **Do not forget to delete the sample itmes in register.json before you start the bot!**

 Keep in mind a few things when using the bot:
  - If TISS is busy, the bot may not register you correctly.
-One possible case: bot sends request exactly at start date of the registration, the request is somehow "too fast" and TISS answers with the page from before registration was unlocked - in this case, the bot can not find the registration button on the page and it won't try it again.
-One possible way to handle this is add some timeout after the begin date of a few hundred milliseconds (may be slow and the error from before still can occur) or implement an additional reload if the register button is not available (better solution).
-However, this case only occurred once.
  - The bot does not have a reconnect function for the caching process and chrome can always throw some errors.
  - If an error occurs (eg credentials are wrong), the bot cancels a single registration or terminates as a whole.
  - Insert only german course names as the default language from tiss is german.